ncatlab/nlab-content/pages/7/7/6/8/8677/content.md

-> This entry is meant to be about the general notion of localization of a possible noncommutative ring.
+> This entry is meant to be about the general notion of localization of a possible noncommutative ring (a special case of *[[Cohn localization]]*).
 For the more restrictive but traditional notion for commutative rings see at *[[localization of a commutative ring]]*.

 +-- {: .rightHandSide}